 - Purposeful looks

 At a modest 92cm high, the KEF Q700s aren’t the burliest floorstanders you’ll encounter, but still manage to look somewhat imposing.

 This impression is deepened by the Q700s’ driver-count.
 The 165mm aluminium Uni-Q driver with centre-mounted 25mm tweeter is taken from the class- leading Q300 standmounter.
 It’s joined by a 165mm low-frequency driver and two 165mm auxiliary bass radiators.

-If the wood-fibre finish doesn’t feel too luxurious, don’t forget these are the least expensive speakers here.
+If the wood-fibre finish doesn’t feel too luxurious, don’t forget these speakers cost less than some obvious rivals.
 And, where robust floor-spike arrangements and elegant biwiring speaker terminals are concerned, the KEFs are supremely capable.